AndreasKuhn-ak/WS2022_Julia/paper.md

 During the switch, we also had to learn Julia from ground up.
 And what's the best way to learn something new?
 Right, teaching it.
 Therefore, we developed this course with the original purpose to educate ourselves and new members of our team on Julia.
 Since the begining of 2022, seven other people have completed the course.
 Their feedback was used to iteratively improve the course over time.

-We belive that the course has now reached a level of maturity, that it offers great value to everybody who want to learn Julia.
+We belive that the course has reached a level of maturity, that it offers great value to everybody who want to learn Julia.
 We also plan to teach the course to students of our faculty as a semester course in a weekly manner and to host a training workshop in a research consortia.
-Apart from our efforts, everybody is invited use the course independently to study and to teach Julia.
+Apart from our efforts, everybody is invited use the course independently to study or to teach Julia.
 For that pupose, we have been providing to course material on our website as a free [download](https://www.biozentrum.uni-wuerzburg.de/cctb/research/supramolecular-and-cellular-simulations/) since 03/2022.

 ## Get started
 Either clone this [github repository]( https://github.com/AndreasKuhn-ak/WS2022_Julia) or download the course files from our [website](https://www.biozentrum.uni-wuerzburg.de/cctb/research/supramolecular-and-cellular-simulations/).
 In the repository is a file called "Julia_course_manual.pdf" which tells you what software you need to install, to use the course on your local machine.

 Alternatively, you can also use [mybinder](https://mybinder.org/v2/gh/AndreasKuhn-ak/WS2022_Julia/HEAD) to directly execute the Jupyter nootebooks in your browser without any prior installations.
 But keep in mind, that your changes will only be saved temporarily and the GPU accelerated plotting in the ninth part will not work due to mybinder limititations.